 Church organised activities remain the responsibility of the church.
-Non church organized groups remain the responsibility of the named person on the booking form.
-Although other groups and functions that involve children on church premises are not the direct responsibility of the PCCs, there is a duty of care that means informing outside groups of the procedures they are recommended to follow.
+Non-church organised groups remain the responsibility of the named person on the booking form.
+Although other groups and functions that involve children on Church premises are not the direct responsibility of the PCCs, there is a duty of care that means informing outside groups of the procedures they are recommended to follow.

-- 1. Agreements for hiring premises which are the responsibility of the P.C.C. must contain the following clause (or one of similar effect): "In the use of premises you make yourself responsible for ensuring the safety of any and all children that use the premises during the hire period, and you agree to take proper steps to prevent the occurrence of any injury, loss, damage or harm to children, young person or other vulnerable people in the course of the hiring".
-This agreement should be signed by the hirer. - 2.
-One-off bookings

-If the group includes children or young people or adults who may be at risk they should be asked to sign up to the Church Safeguarding Policy.
+- 1. Agreements for hiring premises which are the responsibility of the PCC must contain the following clause (or one of similar effect): "In the use of premises you make yourself responsible for ensuring the safety of any and all children that use the premises during the hire period, and you agree to take proper steps to prevent the occurrence of any injury, loss, damage or harm to children, young person or other vulnerable people in the course of the hiring".
+This agreement should always be signed by the hirer. - 2.
+One-off bookings please see page 11 as previously.
+If a one-off Centre/Hall hire includes children, young people and/or vulnerable adults they will be asked to sign up to the St Andrew's PSP and SASH.
+The St Andrew's Hall Letting agreement includes a paragraph about safeguarding at this Church and no agreement outside of this paragraph, St Andrew's PSP or the SASH will ever be entered into agreement with by the PCC. - 3.
+Regular bookings please see page 11 as previously.
+Regular bookings should be the subject to an enquiry by the PSO/Office Administrator/Incumbent as to the safeguarding processes followed by the hirer/user/group.
+If there is no procedure in place or if the PCC is unhappy with the procedures in operation, the PCC should consider refusing to renew or continue the booking unless they agree to follow the St Andrew's PSP and SASH.
+If the hirer has their own safeguarding policy a copy will be retained in the Parish Office with their signed Letting Agreement.
+(If a key is to be

-3. Regular bookings.

-Regular bookings should be the subject of investigation of the processes followed by the user.
-If there is no procedure in place or if the P.C.C. is unhappy with the procedures in operation, the P.C.C. should consider refusing to renew or continue the booking unless they agree to follow a suitable procedure disclosed to the P.C.C.
-If a key is to be issued to any person needing access to the building out of hours then a keyholder agreement must be completed.
-A template form is available on the diocesan website.

-4. No agreement should ever be made that the P.C.C. will approve or vet any procedure to be followed by others.

-- 5. Observation by a member of the P.C.C. (usually the PSR) of the activities of the hirer must be for information purposes only and no member of the P.C.C. should become involved in the following, or implementing, of any procedure other than the one the P.C.C. uses for its functions. - 6.
-If in doubt about the responsibilities involved contact the Diocesan Safeguarding Adviser.
+- issued to any person needing access to the building out of hours then a keyholder agreement must be completed.) - 4.
+No agreement should ever be made outside of this Handbook that the PCC will approve or vet any other policy or procedure for Safeguarding guidelines. - 5.
+Observation by a member of the PCC (usually the PSO) of the activities of the hirer must be for information purposes only and no member of the PCC should become involved in the following, or implementing, of any procedure other than the one the PCC uses for its functions. - 6.
+If in doubt about the responsibilities involved contact the DSA.